-All of what is now LPF/0004 has been heavily harvested under various forest timber licences (FTLs) none of which were issued to Samling related companies.
-(Right click here to access Map 5.3) shows the location of the expired FTLs that have covered various parts of the LPF.
+All of what is now LPF/0004 has been heavily harvested under various forest timber licences (FTLs) none of which were issued to the Samling Group or related companies.
+(Click here to access Map 5.3) shows the location of the expired FTLs that have covered various parts of the LPF.
 The information on the licencing history is not complete.
-It is likely that some of the later FTLs were re-issues of much older FTLs.
+It is likely that some of the later FTLs were reissues of much older FTLs.